Last Updated on September 15, 2021 by Editor

-Brothers Walter and Elmer Gregory had just survived the battles of WWII, and returned to Somers Point to fish and drink the rest of their lives.
-They eventually took ownership of a 1908 hotel building (purchased for them by Dad, Walter David Gregory) and turned it into a tavern, installing an 80 ft. long horseshoe mahogany bar.
-Each had kids, their kids had kids, and now the third Walt (I know, very confusing) – 2nd Walt’s son, and Gregory – Elmer’s son (yes, oh boy, Gregory Gregory) both run the place with Gregory’s son, Chef Paul commanding the kitchen, and other various and assorted Gregory cousins running about.
+Brothers Walter and Elmer Gregory had just survived the battles of WWII when they returned to Somers Point to fish and drink the rest of their lives.
+The two eventually took ownership of a 1908 hotel building purchased for them by Dad, Walter David Gregory.
+They turned it into a tavern, installing an 80 ft. long horseshoe mahogany bar.

-Though the locally sourced, nothing frozen menu includes the likes of Formica Bros. bread and rolls from Atlantic City, Ahi Tuna with Humus and White Bean Salsa, Clams Casino with whole clams (not chopped) smothered in cheese, the signature Crispy Seared Panko Encrusted Crab Cakes ($23.50), and its award winning Breakfast Bacon Burger, Gregory’s has kept its rather gamey Snapper-Turtle Soup ($4), based on a 1935 Bookbinder Restaurant (Philly) recipe, on the menu.
-Yes, it’s made with real turtle meat.
+The locally sourced, nothing frozen menu includes the likes of Formica Bros. bread and rolls from Atlantic City, Ahi Tuna with Humus and White Bean Salsa, Clams Casino with whole clams (not chopped) smothered in cheese, the signature Crispy Seared Panko Encrusted Crab Cakes, and its award winning Breakfast Bacon Burger.

-EAT: Other recommended eateries include The Crab Trap for seafood (tending to draw an “older crowd,” the parking lot is “never empty”– even people who don’t know where Somers Point is know this place), Crabby Jack’s – the open air shack behind Crab Trap – a favorite of boaters who can pull right up to it, Charlie’s Bar for “best wings,” and The Clam Bar right on the Bay for great Clam Chowder.
+Other recommended eateries include The Crab Trap for seafood (tending to draw an “older crowd,” the parking lot is “never empty”– even people who don’t know where Somers Point is know this place).
+Crabby Jack’s – the open air shack behind Crab Trap – a favorite of boaters who can pull right up to it.
+Charlie’s Bar for “best wings.” and Smitty’s Clam Bar right on the Bay for great Clam Chowder.

 Where to Stay in Somers Point NJ

-STAY: Sonesta ES Suites.
-Formerly a Marriot, this sprawling apartment-like hotel, overlooking a salt marsh a mile from town (across from the Greate Bay Golf Club), was recently renovated and rebranded.
+Formerly a Marriott, this sprawling apartment-like hotel, overlooking a salt marsh a mile from town (across from the Greate Bay Golf Club), was recently renovated and rebranded.